HimaxWiseEyePlus/WE_I_Plus_User_Examples/HIMAX_Yolo_Fastest_Person_Detection_Example/README.md

 - Prerequisites
   - This example will supports GNU and Metaware Development Toolkit.
 Please check the Development Toolkit chapter [here](https://github.com/HimaxWiseEyePlus/himax_tflm#prerequisites) to prepare the environment to build the example.
 - Build the example and flash image.
-  - Download related third party data (only need to download once)
+  - Download related third party and library data (only need to download once)

     ```
     make download